zond/gosafe/README.md

 A Go tool to safely compile and run Go programs by only allowing importing of whitelisted packages.

+## Caveats

+If you are not careful, running in parallell might let the child processes execute arbitrary code: https://github.com/zond/gosafe/issues/1

 ## Why

 To enable running any piece of Go code (even if it comes from unknown sources) with ease and safety.